landakram/markhudnall.com/resources/posts/widening-circles.md

 The following piece is made by repeatedly drawing circles with smaller and smaller diameters.
 [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) is applied to both the colors and positions to produce some variation.

-You can refresh the page to see a new rendition of it.
+You can click the piece (or refresh the page) to see a new rendition of it.

 %<div class="sketch" id="sketches-circles"></div>%